Congratulations to Jesse Whitehead for winning the 2019 Stats NZ Jacoby Prize, awarded at the 2019 NZ Population Conference.

 The Stats NZ Jacoby Prize is awarded by the Population Association of New Zealand for the best paper on a New Zealand-related population topic written during a course of university study.

-The competition is open to all current or immediate past tertiary students throughout New Zealand.
-All entrants will receive free registration to the 2019 New Zealand Population Conference upon acceptance of their submitted paper.
+The competition is open to all current or immediate past tertiary students throughout New Zealand ahead of the biennial NZ Population Conference.
+All entrants will receive free registration to the Conference upon acceptance of their submitted paper.

 - $500 from Stats NZ